-- (d) Void buyout agreements.
-Buyout Agreements must be for an amount that is greater than the amount of relocation assistance available to the Tenant in this article.
-A Buyout Agreement for less than the amount of relocation assistance owed to the tenant violates this article and is void. - (e) No waiver.
-The provisions of this section may not be waived by a Buyout Agreement.
-Any term of a Buyout Agreement, lease, contract, or other Rental Housing Agreement which purports to waive or limit a tenant's rights under this section is contrary to public policy, unenforceable, and void.
+- (4) If the Tenant primarily negotiates the Buyout Agreement, orally or in writing, in a non-English language, the Landlord shall provide the Tenant with an English and a translated version of the Buyout Agreement at the same time. - (d) Void Buyout Agreements.
+Buyout Agreements must be for an amount that is greater than the amount of relocation assistance available to the Tenant under this Article.
+A Buyout Agreement for less than the amount of relocation assistance owed to the Tenant violates this Article and is void. - (e) No Waiver.
+The provisions of this section may not be waived in a Buyout Agreement.
+Any term of a Buyout Agreement, lease, contract, or other Rental Housing Agreement which purports to waive or to limit a Tenant's rights under this section is contrary to public policy, unenforceable, and void.

 Sec.
 17-02.57.
-Ellis Act Provisions - Withdrawal of Residential Rental Structure From the Rental Market.
+Ellis Act Provisions.
+Withdrawal of a Residential Rental Structure from the Rental Market.

-California Government Code Sections 7060, et seq. (the "Ellis Act") permits the City, among other things, to require landlords to provide all tenants with 120 days notice, or one year if the tenants lived in the accommodations for at least one year and are more than 62 years of age or disabled, when rental units subject to the Rent Stabilization Ordinance are to be withdrawn from the rental market.
-The Ellis Act also permits the City to impose other restrictions, conditions and requirements upon the property.
-It is the purpose of this section to implement provisions of the Ellis Act and shall be interpreted so as to provide the city with the broadest range of authority permitted under these provisions and to intrude the least into the city's authority in all other applications of its power.
-The City Attorney or designee may develop forms and regulations to assist in the implementation of these provisions.
+California Government Code Sections 7060, et seq. (the "Ellis Act") permits the City, among other things, to require Landlords to provide all Tenants with 120 days' notice, or one year if the Tenants lived in the accommodations for at least one year and are more than 62 years of age or disabled, when Rental Units subject to the Rent Stabilization Ordinance are to be withdrawn from the rental market.
+The Ellis Act also permits the City to impose other restrictions, conditions and requirements upon the Property.
+It is the purpose of this section to implement provisions of the Ellis Act and shall be interpreted so as to provide the City with the broadest range of authority permitted under these provisions and to intrude the least into the City's authority in all other applications of its power.
+The City Attorney may develop forms and regulations to assist in the implementation of these provisions.